PeterVranken/ST4ForOctave/readMe.md

 expect to reuse all of your existing data models without any kind of re-work when passing the data to the template engine.

 The interface can be used with MATLAB, too.
+Besides the documented limitations of the StringTemplate V4 interface itself lack elder MATLAB revisions the 64 Bit integer operations, which are required to run some of the samples.

 As of today, Sep 30, 2016, no archive has been created for the SourceForge download page, which would bundle all required files in a stable revision.